gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

     };
     ```

-2. Import the newly created component in the `App.tsx`:
+2. Import the newly created component in `App.tsx`:
     ```diff
     -   import { InsightView } from "@gooddata/sdk-ui-ext";
     +   import { MyTable } from "./MyTable";
     ```
-3. Import the newly created component in the `App.tsx`:
+3. Use the newly created component in `App.tsx`:
     ```diff
     -   <InsightView insight={Md.Insights.ProductCategoriesPieChart} />
     +   <MyTable />